greydoubt/lyra/README.md

 generic LLM call

 This is an as-is Python AWS Lambda OpenAI call.
 It relies on API Gateway for auth.
 It can be configured with a zero-trust or full-retention modality, depending on data needs.
-All calls are assumed to be a REST "ticket" that with binary encoded messages.
+All calls are assumed to consist of a REST "ticket" 🎫 containing a binary encoded message

 It can also interface with anything using generic REST calls such as: